The platform components must be deployed on physical servers (bare-metal servers).

 Supported storage systems

-Virtual machines use PersistentVolume resources.
-To manage these resources and allocate disk space within the cluster, one or more supported storage systems must be installed:
+Virtual machine disks are created using PersistentVolume resources.
+To manage these resources and allocate disk space in the cluster, one or more supported storage systems must be deployed:

 Storage System Disk Location